Harfenlabor/harfenlabor.com/exampleSite/content/aboutpage.md

 **Photography**
 Studio Armin Linke: Elena Capra, Armin Linke,

+**Podcast**
+Giuseppe Ielasi, editing and postproduction
+Margret Köll, producer / host

 **Web development and design**
 [Carlo Andrea Schlatter](www.schlatterca.com)
 This website was made possible as part of a collaboration between Harfenlabor and ISIA U (Istituto Superiore per le Industrie Artistiche Urbino), with professor Armin Linke and student Carlo Andrea Schlatter.
 ISIA U encourages collaboration among institutions, faculty, and students in order to foster social development and cultural design.
 Special thanks for the development of the Harfenlabor website go to iSIA U Director Jonathan Pierini, for his extensive and fundamental contribution in overseeing the project.

 **Special thanks** for their help and advice in preparing the content for these pages go to Yan Bongiovanni, Laura Donati, Mara Galassi, Fabrizio Paolucci, Christa Patton, Eike Schmidt,

 ***